PEXANE2/azure-docs.tr-tr/articles/azure-resource-manager/resource-group-using-tags.md

 ## <a name="templates"></a>Şablonlar

-Dağıtım sırasında bir kaynağı etiketlemek için, dağıtmakta olduğunuz kaynağa `tags` öğesini ekleyin.
+To tag a resource during deployment, add the `tags` element to the resource you're deploying.
 Etiket adını ve değerini belirtin.

 ### <a name="apply-a-literal-value-to-the-tag-name"></a>Etiket adına değişmez değer uygulama